OttCS/Portable-DnD/Races.md

 **Stout Resilience** You have advantage on saving throws against poison, and you have resistance against poison damage.

 # Kobold
+Some of the smallest (averaging four feet tall) draconic creatures in the multiverse, kobolds display their draconic ancestry in the glint of their scales and in their roars.
+Similar to smaller dragonborn, with a slimmer build.

+_Legends tell of the first kobolds emerging from the Underdark near the lairs of the earliest dragons.
+In some lands, kobolds serve chromatic or metallic dragons — even worshiping them as divine beings.
+In other places, kobolds know too well how dangerous those dragons can be and help others defend against draconic destruction._

 **Racial Ability Scores** Dexerity, intelligence **Darkvision** 60ft
 **Grovel, Cower, and Beg** As an action on your turn, you can cower pathetically to distract nearby foes.
 Until the end of your next turn, your allies gain advantage on attack rolls against enemies within 10 feet of you that can see you.
 Once you use this trait, you can't use it again until you finish a short or long rest.